 This process allows us to start paying grant before precise student numbers for the year are known.

-TRAC for teaching (a national framework for costing teaching, based on TRAC principles)
+TRAC for teaching, a national framework for costing teaching, based on Transparent Approach to Costing (TRAC) principles.

-Making an institution's processes visible and comprehensible to interested parties outside that institution, such as external examiners, quality control committees and the general public.
+Making processes visible and comprehensible to interested parties, such as external examiners, quality control committees and the general public.

 Transparent Approach to Costing (TRAC)